pburkholder/eponymous-principles/presentation.md

 # Brace yourself...

 ^ System diagram
-^ In 2019 Cloud Foobar
+^ In 2019 Cloud System
 ^ CTO and Platform Team
-^ System diagram and devops vomit
+^ System diagram and devops deck

 ---

 ![inline](media/CloudFoobarySystemDiagram.png)

-^ Note Components

-^ 2 hour env provisioni
+^ IAAS & DCs,  Kubernetes and CloudFoundry & Openshift
+Windows and RHEL and "Unix/Linux"
+All the Databases, A Drupal cherry on top
+TWO Hour provisioning

 ^ DevEx focussed, Delivery enabling
 ^ security and compliance and governance
 ^I wasn't in a position to critique

 ---